Divine Mercy (Catholic devotion): Image

 The original Divine Mercy image was painted by Eugeniusz Kazimirowski in Vilnius in 1934 under Kowalska's direction.
 However, according to her diary, she cried upon seeing that the finished picture was not as beautiful as the vision she had received, but Jesus comforted her saying, "Not in the beauty of the colour, nor of the brush is the greatness of this image, but in My grace".
-The picture was widely used during the early years of the devotion, and is still in circulation within the movement, but the Hyla image remains one of the most reproduced renderings.
-After the Feast of Divine Mercy Sunday was granted to the Universal Church by Pope John Paul II on 30 April 2000 new versions of the image have emerged from a new generation of Catholic artists.
+The picture was widely used during the early years of the devotion, and is still in circulation within the movement, but the image painted by Adolf Hyla image remains one of the most reproduced renderings.
+Hyla painted the image in thanksgiving for having survived World War II.

+After the Feast of Divine Mercy Sunday was granted to the Universal Church by Pope John Paul II on 30 April 2000, new versions of the image have emerged from a new generation of Catholic artists.
-Daily devotions

-In her diary Kowalska wrote that Jesus specified 3:00 p.m. each day as the hour at which mercy was best received, and asked her to pray the Chaplet of Mercy and venerate the Divine Mercy image at that hour.
-On 10 October 1937, in her diary (Notebook V, item 1320) Kowalska attributed the following statement to Jesus:

-The time of 3:00 p.m. corresponds to the hour at which Jesus died on the cross.
-This hour is called the "hour of Divine Mercy" or the "hour of great mercy".